-Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions
+Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Common Problems & Solutions

 Last updated on

-Scindapsus aureus (Pothos) grow best in medium to bright indirect light away from direct sunlight, moderately warm and humid conditions and moderately moist, rich, well-drained, Pothos potting soil coupled with monthly feeding in the growing season.
+Scindapsus aureus (Pothos) grow best in medium to bright indirect light, moderately warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Scindapsus aureus also called Devil's Ivy, Devil's Vine or Money Plant are popular Pothos plants with air purifying properties and are easy to grow even for the beginner.
+Scindapsus aureus also called Devil's Ivy, Devil's Vine or Money Plant are favorite Pothos Varieties due to their air-purifying properties and easy of care even for a beginner.

-Scindapsus aureus also called Epipremnum aureum is one of the hard to kill plants that easily adapt to a wide range of growing conditions.
+Scindapsus aureus also called Epipremnum aureum is among hard to kill plants that easily adapt to a wide range of growing conditions.

-Pothos Plants are low maintenance plants and are generally pest resistant.
+Pothos Scindapsus aureus are popular low-maintenance plants and are generally pest resistant.
 If kept away from drafts, direct sunlight and with moderate watering, they will thrive.

-Devil's Ivy are fast-growing plants reaching up to 6 feet or more under good conditions and can be treated as a trailer or climber.
+Devil's Ivy are fast-growing plants reaching up to 6 feet or more under good conditions.
+They can be grown as trailing or climbing plants.

-Their aerial roots need to be provided with support; a moss stick is ideal to provide support and feeding.
-The stems can also be allowed to trail from a hanging basket, a pedestal or a wall display.
-It is one of the best plants for hanging baskets.
+Their aerial roots need to be provided with support; a moss stick or trellis are ideal to provide support.
+The stems can also be allowed to trail in a hanging basket, on a pedestal or a tabletop.

 Pothos, Scindapsus aureus